 Addiction Side Effects

 Addiction to any drug happens over time as the drug’s effects work to alter brain processes and functions.
 Cannabinoids work in the same way.
-As THC compounds account for the drug’s addictive potential, the higher the THC concentration the more potential for addiction.
+As THC compounds account for the drug’s addictive potential, higher the THC concentrations have a greater potential for addiction.

-Since addiction entails both a mental and physical dependency, cannabinoid addiction side effects become most apparent within a person’s behaviors and life circumstances.
+Since addiction entails both a mental and physical dependency, cannabinoid addiction side effects become most apparent in a person’s behaviors and life circumstances.

 - Uncharacteristic risk-taking